ud-systems/UD-Leads/README.md

 ## Development

-### Use Ian Katana
+### Use UD Retail Leads

-Simply visit the [Ian Katana Project](https://iankatana.com) and start prompting.
+Simply visit the [UD Retail Leads Project](https://iankatana.com) and start prompting.

-Changes made via Ian Katana will be committed automatically to this repo.
+Changes made via UD Retail Leads will be committed automatically to this repo.

 ### Local Development

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Ian Katana.
+Pushed changes will also be reflected in UD Retail Leads.

 ```bash
 # Clone the repository